CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 14. Under webapp you should find index.jsp.
 15. Under webapp/WEB-INF you should find web.xml.
 16. The file pom.xml is near the root of the hierarchy.

-**Steps 5 and 6 are optional if you did not select Jakarta in step 12.**

 17. Change your pom.xml by replacing

 ```